 Through stakeholder feedback, Semitropic was able to develop goals that strive to improve our students' overall experience while attending Semitropic School.
 Through feedback given from parents, staff, and board in regards to a safe secure campus, we were able to formulate a plan to make Semitropic a place where our students thrive.
 In addition, parents and teachers felt on going professional development and on site coaching/mentoring will help to provide the most current and meaningful education to our students.
-We will look to adding additional staff to help for substitute coverage.
+We will look to adding additional staff to help for substitute coverage (Goal 1 Action 5 and Action 6).
 Students were crucial in providing feedback on types of rewards/awards they would like to see as part of the PBIS (ROAR) incentive.
-Parents and teachers expressed the desire to have more support for our students in the area of SEL, which has developed into hiring a full time Social Worker to work with our students and families.
-Furthermore, teachers and classified staff expressed the desire to have more support in the classroom that will help in small groups to bridge the learning gap.
+Parents and teachers expressed the desire to have more support for our students in the area of SEL, which has developed into hiring a full time Social Worker to work with our students and families (Goal 2 Action 2).
+Furthermore, teachers and classified staff expressed the desire to have more support in the classroom that will help in small groups to bridge the learning gap Goal 1 Action 11).
+Stakeholders indicated a need to upgrade and/or improve the all around campus appearance (i.e. replace wood chips with new rubber or turf bottom in play areas or add shade over play areas, paint...).Goal 2 Action 6 will address stakeholders desire for campus beautification.